Troops3/ECE298/docs/info.md

 ***Read operation:***
 Data can be read from a specific register in RAM determined by the input address.
 Requires chip enable ```ce_n``` signal as active (low).
 The data is output on the uo_out ports, and it is updated asynchronously (independant of the clock edge).

-***Output:*** Data is presented on the uio_out line when the chip is enabled for reading, and high-impedance (Z) otherwise.
+***Output:*** Data is presented on the uo_out line when the chip is enabled for reading, and high-impedance (Z) otherwise.

 ## How to test

 To test, set the address and corresponding inputs to desired values.
 Clear ```lr_n``` for a write operation and ```ce_n``` for a read operation.
 Then pulse the clock to run signals.

 The CocoTB testbenches located in the _test.py_ file, test various scenarios for the module.
 First, it tests a write operation to each address in the module followed by a read operation at each address, to ensure correct behaviour.
 The script then sets ```ui_in```, ```lr_n``` high and clears ```ce_n``` to setup for a Read with RAM output enabled.
-It then iterates over and reads from each address, comparing the recevied value (```uio_out```), to the expected byte from that address.
+It then iterates over and reads from each address, comparing the recevied value (```uo_out```), to the expected byte from that address.
 If there are any mismatches, an assertion error is raised, specifying the faulty address and value.

 ![image](https://raw.githubusercontent.com/Troops3/TinyRAM/main/.github/images/waveform1.png)